-The CPSU, The Community and Public Sector Union, is a product of the amalgamation of the State Public Services Federation, the largest union covering state government employees in Australia, and the Public Sector Union, the former union for federal government employees.
+CPSU, The Community and Public Sector Union is a product of the amalgamation of the State Public Services Federation, the largest union covering state government employees in Australia, and the Public Sector Union, the former union for federal government employees.

-The CPSU is a registered organisation under the Commonwealth Workplace Relations Act, and as such its rules and its activities are subject to that legislation.
+CPSU is a registered organisation under the ActFair Work (Registered Organisations) Act 2009.
+Our rules and activities are subject to that legislation.

 The union is divided into two groups:

-At this stage of the amalgamation process the two groups still operate in effect as separate organisations, each having its own office bearers, office facilities and employees, and offering separate services to the respective memberships.
+The two groups still operate as separate organisations, each having its own office bearers, office facilities and employees, and offering separate services to the respective memberships.

-The SPSF Group is divided into State Branches, each Branch having wide representation rights in respect to state government employees and also in relation to workers in the Higher Education and Health sectors.
+The SPSF Group is divided into State Branches.
+Each Branch has wide representation rights in relation to state government employees.
+The union has some coverage in the private sector, and in some states, workers also in the Higher Education and Health sectors.

 The ACTU (Australian Council of Trade Unions) is the peak Trade Union organisation in Australia and was established in 1927.
 It has the task of achieving the organisation of workers, consolidation of the Australian Labour Movement and the central control of disputes.

-The majority of Australian unions are affiliated to the ACTU which represents a combined membership of over 2 million workers.
+The majority of Australian unions are affiliated to the ACTU, which represents a combined membership of nearly 2 million workers.

-The ACTU acts as a national co-ordinator of union activities.
-Its policies are determined at its conference held every two years and attended by delegates from State Branches, provincial Trades and Labor Councils and affiliated unions.
+The ACTU acts as a national coordinator of union activities.
+Its policies are determined at its Conference held every two years and attended by delegates from State Branches, provincial Trades and Labour Councils and affiliated unions.

 The Federal Council is the supreme governing body of the CPSU/SPSF Group.
 It is made up of the Federal Officers and Federal Councillors from each State Branch.